 More alike than different

 The great thing is markets really aren’t all that different.
-If you look at mass market womenswear you can see how closely Australia, UK and South Africa are aligned on price.
+If you look at mass market womenswear you can see how closely Australia, the UK and South Africa are aligned on price.

 South Africa comes out as a little more price sensitive.
-There is a larger focus on the under $20 price point specifically in dresses and footwear.
+There is a larger focus on the under $20 price point, specifically in dresses and footwear.
 That really supports deeper price analysis before the launch of new product.